ECP-WarpX/WarpX/Docs/source/developers/checksum.rst

 Reset a benchmark from the Azure pipeline output on Github
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Alternately, the benchmarks can be reset using the output of the Azure continuous intergration (CI) tests on Github.
+Alternatively, the benchmarks can be reset using the output of the Azure continuous intergration (CI) tests on Github.
 The output can be accessed by following the steps below:

 * On the Github page of the Pull Request, find (one of) the pipeline(s) failing due to benchmarks that need to be updated and click on "Details".